Skip to main content

 In the case of an installation with an Edge server not managed by BlueMind, correct its Nginx configuration.

-In BlueMind version 5.6, the old-style shared boxes, which were simply mailboxes, have been replaced by modern, full-featured shared boxes.
+In BlueMind version 5.6, the legacy shared mailboxes — which were simply email inboxes — have been replaced by modern, fully-featured shared mailboxes.

-For further information see the Release Notes 5.6 > Disappearance of old shared and group boxes.
+For further information see Release Notes 5.6 > Exchange-style shared mailboxes replace the old mailboxes.

-On versions prior to BlueMind 4.6.0, large messages could be uploaded to the server using an IMAP client.
-It is therefore necessary to ensure that no messages larger than 100 MB remain on the server:
+The maximum email size currently supported by BlueMind is 96 MB; however, in versions prior to BlueMind 4.6.0, larger emails could be uploaded to the server using an IMAP client.
+It is therefore necessary to ensure that no emails larger than 96 MB remain on the server.
+The find command can be used to perform this search:

 If messages are found, they must be deleted or moved out of BlueMind before continuing.
-They can, for example, be placed in /var/backups/bluemind and then returned to their owners.
+For example, they can be placed in /var/backups/bluemind.
+They can then be returned to their owners, who will be able to view them using third-party client software but will not be able to restore them to BlueMind.

 [ "$(bm-cli sysconf list | grep message_size | grep -oE '[0-9]+')" -lt $((100*1024*1024)) ] && echo "OK" || echo "KO"